iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 Create, Read, Update and Delete (CRUD) operations that change the DID Documents are done through state or governance transitions of the Alias Output.

-**These operations require fund transfer to cover storage deposit.
+**These operations require fund transfer to cover byte cost.
 Transactions must be carefully done in order to avoid fund loss.** For example, the amount of funds in the inputs should equal these in the outputs.
 Additionally, private keys of controllers must be stored securely.

 ### Create
 In order to create a simple self controlled DID two things are required:
 1. An Ed25519 Address of which the private key is available.
-2. A Basic, Alias or NFT Output with enough coins to cover the storage deposit.
+2. A Basic, Alias or NFT Output with enough coins to cover the byte cost.

 Creation steps:
 1. Create the content of the DID Document like verification methods, services, etc.
-2. Use placeholder `did:0:0` instead of the actual DID in the document.
-3. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+2. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
-4. Create a new Alias Output with the payload and the headers stored in its `State Metadata`.
+3. Create a new Alias Output with the payload and the headers stored in its `State Metadata`.
-5. Set the state controller and the governor unlock conditions to the addresses that should control state and governance transitions, respectively.
+4. Set the state controller and the governor unlock conditions to the addresses that should control state and governance transitions, respectively.
-6. Set enough coins in the output to cover the storage deposit.
+5. Set enough coins in the output to cover the byte cost.
-7. Publish a new transaction with an existing output that contains at least the storage deposit from step 6 as input, and the newly created Alias Output as output.
-Other outputs can be created to hold the remainder of the coins.
+6. Publish a new transaction with an existing output that contains at least the storage deposit from step 6 as input, and the newly created Alias Output as output.

-8. Query the newly created output using the address and retrieve the `Alias ID`.
-9. Once the transaction is confirmed, the DID is published and can be formatted by using the `Alias ID` as the tag in [DID Format](#did-format).
+Once the transaction is confirmed, the DID is published and can be formatted by using the `Alias ID` as the tag in [DID Format](#did-format).

-Note that state controller and governor don't have to be the same, nor they have to be Ed255519 Addresses.
-This was chosen for the sake of simplicity.

 ### Read

 The following steps can be used to read the latest DID document associated with a DID.
-1. Extract the `iota-tag` from the DID, see [DID Format](#did-format).
+1. Obtain the `Alias ID` from the DID by extracting the `iota-tag` from the DID, see [DID Format](#did-format).
-2. Query the Alias Output corresponding to the alias id, using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
+2. Query the Alias Output corresponding to the `Alias ID`, using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
 Nodes usually include this indexer by default.
 3. Retrieve the value of the `State Metadata` field from the returned output.
 4. Check if its content matches the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
 Return an error otherwise.
 5. Decode the DID document from the state metadata.
-6. Replace the placeholder `did:0:0` with the actual DID which can be derived from the alias id of the output.
+6. Replace the placeholder `did:0:0` with the actual DID which can be derived from the `Alias ID` of the output.

 ### Update